ECC-BFMC/Documentation/source/data/hardwaresetupofcar/steeringcalibration.rst

 This new zero default value will ensure that the RC car steers accurately according to the desired angle, taking into account any discrepancies found in the actual turning angles.

-Remember, accurate steering calibration is crucial for optimal performance, so ensure you follow the above steps carefully.

 Adjusting the Step Value parameter
 -----------------------------------